With the holiday season around, you might have caught yourself wondering, ‘Can dogs eat pomegranate?’

 I mean, these delicious red fruits make up for perfect sweet delicacies.
 And even more so if you’re residing in the Middle East or Asian countries where the treat is enjoyed in various meals.

 Regardless of where you are on the globe though, it seems as though the whole world enjoys this fruity snack from time to time.
-Even if it is just as a raw fruit.
+Even if it is just like raw fruit.

-All of us are ready to dive in and peal this refreshing snack up, despite the work required during the peeling and prepping.
+All of us are ready to dive in and peel this refreshing snack up, despite the work required during the peeling and prepping.